mtmorgan/mtmorgan.github.io/_posts/2024-02-14-connectionbuf.markdown

-Start by including relevant headers -- iostream so that we can use our buffer in an input stream, cpp11/declarations.hpp to so that the *C++* function definition is exposed as an *R* funtion, and our connectionbuf.hpp header file.
+Start by including relevant headers -- iostream so that we can use our buffer in an input stream, cpp11/declarations.hpp to so that the *C++* function definition is exposed as an *R* function, and our connectionbuf.hpp header file.

 ```{c++}